 While it is true that most religions— like Christianity, for example—usually emphasize spirituality, one can be spiritual without being religious.
 In any case, your sense of spirituality and your religious devotion can both suffer when addiction takes hold of your life.
 So, learning how to rebuild those things during addiction treatment can help you stay motivated (and sober) in the long run.

-Faith-based counseling is one of the most popular facets of addiction treatment because it helps you rebuild and even strengthen your spiritual health and encourage a sober future.
-Christian-based counseling sessions are also beneficial because they allow you to process forgiveness and grow your relationship with God alongside other Christians in recovery.
+Faith-based counseling is one of the most popular facets of addiction treatment.
+It helps you rebuild and even strengthen your spiritual health and encourage a sober future.
+Christian-based counseling sessions are also beneficial since they allow you to process forgiveness and grow your relationship with God alongside other Christians in recovery.
 Both Spiritual-based and Christ-centered counseling utilize a combination of science-based treatment methods and holistic remedies to address the challenges that addicted individuals face in and out of treatment.
 Faith-based and spiritual counseling in addiction treatment can be (and usually is) supplemented with:

 - Medically-Assisted Detox

 - Therapy for Trauma and Post-Traumatic Stress

 - Therapies for Psychological Disorders (Depression, Anxiety, etc.)

 The Importance of Addressing Both Faith and Spirituality in Rehab

 The programs listed above are standard for most rehab facilities, but they focus on healing the physical and mental strain of addiction.
 The purpose of faith-based and spiritual forms of counseling is to help you regain a sense of purpose, personal growth, and direction during your recovery process.

 Both Faith-Based and Spiritual Counseling Involve:

 A Thorough Assessment